Kritika-cloud/Data-Analytics-Assignment-5/README.md

 A function named first_1000 was defined by generalising the above two lines of code<br/>
 Step 5:
-The function was called by passing name of dataframe and number of rows as the arguments Step 6:
+The function was called by passing name of dataframe and number of rows as the arguments
-Extracting top 1000 records and importing them in a separate csv file using .to_csv